 Liberty County Agencies

-Big Bend Hospice provides patient/family hospice care and bereavement services.
+Big Bend Hospice – provides patient/family hospice care and bereavement services.

-Boy Scouts provides youth leadership development and prevention programs.
-21 youth participated in these programs.
+Boy Scouts – provides youth leadership development and prevention programs.

-Boys and Girls Club of Tabula Rasa provides activities and education for local youth.
-Over 300 youth participated.
+Boys and Girls Club of Tabula Rasa – provides activities and education for local youth.
+Over 150 youth participated.

-Fellowship of Christian Athletes provides a powerful, positive and effective program to produce tomorrow’s leaders with great, Godly character.
-159 middle and secondary students participated.
+Fellowship of Christian Athletes – provides a powerful, positive and effective program to produce tomorrow’s leaders with great, Godly character.
+155 middle and secondary students participated.

-Refuge House outreach services include individual and group counseling in offices and at community locations crisis intervention including a 24-hour crisis hotline, injunction assistance and advocacy.
-36 residents received service this last year.
+Refuge House – outreach services include individual and group counseling in offices and at community locations crisis intervention including a 24-hour crisis hotline, injunction assistance and advocacy.
+2 residents received service this last year.